 The Board delegated the responsibility of selecting architects to the Superintendent.
 Id.
 Virdi sent a letter to the District in October 1991 expressing interest in obtaining architectural contracts.
 Id.
-Virdi sent the letter to the District Manager and sent follow-up literature; he re-contacted the District Manager in 1992 and 1993.
+Virdi sent the letter to the District Manager and sent follow-up literature; he recontacted the District Manager in 1992 and 1993.
 Id.
-In August 1994, Virdi sent a letter and a qualifications package to a project manager employed by Heery International.
+In August 1994,

+Virdi sent a letter and a qualifications package to a project manager employed by Heery International.
 Id.
-In a follow-up conversation, the project manager allegedly told Virdi that his firm was not selected not based upon his qualifications, but because the "District was only looking for 'black-owned firms."
+In a follow-up conversation, the project manager allegedly told Virdi that his firm was not selected not based upon his qualifications, but because the "District was only looking for 'black-owned firms.'"
 Id.
-Virdi sent a letter to the project manager forwarded the letter to the District.
+Virdi sent a letter to the project manager requesting confirmation of his statement in writing and the project manager forwarded the letter to the District.
 Id.